k2view-academy/K2View-Academy/articles/39_fabric_catalog/07_manual_overrides.md

 The relations can be modified as follows:

-* To **add** a new relation, click on the Dataset1 and select **Add Relation** from its context menu.
-Then, click the Dataset2.
+* To **add** a new relation, click on the Dataset1 (the parent table) and select **Add Relation** from its context menu.
+Then, click the Dataset2 (the child table).
 The Add Relation pop-up window will open with the following:
   * The name of the new link: *Dataset2 refers to Dataset1*.
   * PK Table Name is Dataset1 and PK Columns are the primary key columns of the Dataset1.
   * FK Table Name is Dataset2.